Skip to Content

 What Is a Palomino Horse?

-A Palomino horse is defined by its golden or cream-colored coat and a white or light mane and tail.
+A palomino horse is defined by its golden or cream-colored coat paired with a white or light-colored mane and tail.
 Palomino is a color, not a breed, and can occur in many horse breeds.
-The classic Palomino shade is often described as “the color of a newly minted gold coin,” but shades range from pale cream to deep, rich gold.
+The classic palomino shade is often described as “the color of a newly minted gold coin,” though shades range from pale cream to deep, rich gold.

 • Golden to cream body color

-• White or light mane and tail (no dark hairs)
+• White or light mane and tail (no dark hairs preferred)

 • Eyes usually brown or hazel